VEuPathDB/StaticContent/_embedded_content/General/scientific_working_group.md

 published: true
 ---
 <h3>Scientific Working Group</h3>
-<div>EuPathDB is pleased to announce the members of the scientific working group (SWG).
+<div class="eupathdb-content">EuPathDB is pleased to announce the members of the scientific working group (SWG).
 The SWG provides EuPathDB with scientific oversight and guidance.
 </div>

 <table>